House Republicans call for censure of NJ Dem who filed bar complaints against Trump lawyers

 Rep. Bill Pascrell had sought to disbar Rudy Giulani.

-EXCLUSIVE: House Republicans on Friday introduced a resolution seeking the censure of a New Jersey Democrat who filed complaints with state bars calling for disbarment of Rudy Giuliani and other Trump campaign attorneys -- a resolution that in turn prompted a scathing response from the congressman.
+House Republicans on Friday introduced a resolution seeking the censure of a New Jersey Democrat who filed complaints with state bars calling for disbarment of Rudy Giuliani and other Trump campaign attorneys -- a resolution that in turn prompted a scathing response from the congressman.

 The resolution -- introduced by Reps.
 Andy Biggs, R-Ariz.; Warren Davidson, R-Ohio; Andy Harris, R-Md.; Debbie Lesko, R-Ariz., and Randy Weber, R-Texas -- calls for the censure of Rep. Bill Pascrell, D-N.J.